-In relation to the RC Role, the NRC plays an important role in setting the Group's remuneration policies for Directors, Group CEO, Executive Directors, KMP and other senior executives.
+The NRC plays an important role in setting the Group's remuneration policies for Directors, Group CEO, Executive Directors, and KMP.
 Besides providing the Board with an independent review and assessment of the remuneration packages of the Directors, it also reviews the remuneration framework and strategy for executive compensation, with the purpose of developing talent and building leadership bench strength to ensure the Group's continued success and the enhancement of shareholder value.